-The University has a campus in Camden.
-In addition to the Camden campus, the University also has two medical schools: CMSRU located in Camden and Rowan-Virtua SOM with campuses in Stratford, and Sewell, New Jersey.
-Rowan Medicine, as defined herein, also has practice sites in the New Jersey counties of Atlantic, Burlington, Camden, Cumberland and Gloucester.
+Beyond Glassboro, the University has a campus in Camden, one of its two medical schools with facilities in both Stratford and Sewell, and Rowan Medicine, as defined herein, also has practice sites in the New Jersey counties of Atlantic, Burlington, Camden, Cumberland and Gloucester.

-Rowan acquired approximately 600 acres of open space in Glassboro and neighboring Harrison and Mantua Townships, some of which is home to the South Jersey Technology Park at Rowan University.
+Rowan acquired approximately 600 acres of open space in Glassboro and neighboring Harrison and Mantua Townships, some of which is home to the South Jersey Technology Park (SJTP) at Rowan University.
 A portion of the land on that parcel informally referred to as the "West Campus" was developed into athletic fields.
 In May of 2016, Rowan sold 100 acres of West Campus land in Harrison Township to Inspira Health Network of New Jersey ("Inspira").
 Inspira broke ground in May 2017 on its new \$349 million, 467,000 square foot, 204-bed medical center which opened in December 2019.
 It currently employs 1,400 workers and provides Rowan with a wide range of educational opportunities.
-It also will act as an anchor that is expected to attract health-care providers, researchers, and businesses to the area.
+It also attracts health-care providers, researchers, and businesses to the area.
 The Rowan University Shreiber School of Veterinary Medicine ("Shreiber SVM") building will also be located on the West Campus.
 Designed as a multipurpose learning environment, the envisioned 167,000 square foot complex will include a veterinary hospital, academic building, and research space housing the School of Translational Biomedical Sciences.